-Human well-being and environmental well-being (sustainability) go hand in hand.
+Human well-being and environmental well-being (sustainability) go hand

 What’s good for you is also good for the planet.

 Well-being is undermined by modern consumerist lifestyles.
 If we produce and consume less as a society we will all have more time and resources to spend on the 8 ways to well-being and at the same time reduce our ecological footprint.

 Subjective well-being (a term used by psychologists to describe what most people would call ‘happiness’) has increasingly grown as an area of research over the past 40 years.
 Since the 1970’s research by a number of psychologists has built up a critical mass of data which point to some remarkable findings.

 Research by Csikszentmihalyi, Seligman, Diener, Petersen, Kasser and many others refutes a number of widely accepted ideologies.
 In particular they have found that subjective well-being tends to be caused by intrinsic satisfactions rather than extrinsic ones.